Crypto-Gi/docsplorer/docs/INSTALL.md

 # Docsplorer MCP Server - Installation Guide

-Complete installation instructions for Windsurf IDE with three deployment options.
+Complete installation instructions for all deployment options and transport modes.

 ---